 - If you have a medical background, also check out High Impact Medicine’s Introduction to Health Security

-- If you’re an engineer, please continue here, High Impact Engineers will help you think clear
+- If you’re an engineer, please continue here, High Impact Engineers will help you think clear.
+Also read this 80,000 Hours engineer profile, because Biosecurity needs engineers and materials scientists.

 What you can do as an individual

 - You can research and start testing if biosecurity is a good career fit for you and/or help in building and promoting the field.
-We especially recommend the post On-Ramps Into Biosecurity – A Model.
+We especially recommend the post On-Ramps Into Biosecurity – A Model and the Biosecurity Early Career Resources document.

 - You can donate to effective charities that tackle GCBRs.
 The Founders Pledge site on GCBRs is a great starting point.